imua-xyz/imuachain/cmd/imuachain-test-tool/README.md

 A local node needs to be started through `local_node.sh` before testing.

 1. automated testing:
-    Step 1: Initialize the configuration file in current directory
+    Step 1: Initialize the configuration file in the current directory

     ```shell
     imuachain-test-tool init --home